España de Puebla: Golden years

-After its main rival club Reforma disappeared in 1921, the club felt the effect and had three years of mediocre play.
-It was in 1925 when Laureno R Alvarez took over the presidency of the club which lifted the club back up.
-During these years the club started traveling to states like Veracruz, Mexico City, and Hidalgo to play against top-tier opposition such as Club America, C.F.
-Aurrerá, Germania F.V., C.F.
-Pachuca, and Albinegros de Orizaba – clubs who played in the semi professional Primera Fuerza league.
-In 1926 the club managed to win the Copa Excelsior which they won for a second time in 1928.
-In 1927 the club won the Copa Gallegos against Club Pachuca (the cup was donated by a wealthy man of the city of Pachuca).
+After its main rival Club Reforma was dissolved in 1921, the club felt the effect and had three years of mediocre play.
+It was in 1925 when Laureano R. Álvarez took over the presidency of the club which lifted the club back up.
+During these years, the club started traveling to states like Veracruz, Mexico City, and Hidalgo to play against top-tier opposition such as América, Aurrerá, Germania, Pachuca, and Albinegros de Orizaba – clubs who played in the semi professional Primera Fuerza league.
+In 1926, the club managed to win the Copa Excelsior which they won for a second time in 1928.
+In 1927, the club won the Copa Gallegos against Pachuca (the cup was donated by a wealthy man of the city of Pachuca).
 The club's success was noticed in Mexico City in particular; Real Club España would buy some of the club's players.
 One of the most successful players and a fan favorite was Joaquín Colubi Rodríguez.
-In 1930 Antonio Guerra took over in a time where the club was just about to start the biggest rivalry in its history.
+In 1930, Antonio Guerra took over in a time where the club was just about to start the biggest rivalry in its history.

 Dissolution and fusion

 By the early 1940s the club was still in a heated competition against arch rival Club Asturias, with Asturias winning the league in 1939 for the second consecutive year.
 This all came to an abrupt end in 1942/1943 when the club was forced to join forces with Club Asturias, in most part due to economic problems.
 Club Asturias had a better economic force backing the club with its owner Manuel Hill.
 The fusion did not last long, being that in Mexico City and around the country club owners and donors were already in plans to form a professional football league in Mexico, which came to be in 1943.
-During this time former presidents, donors, ex-players of both Club Espana and Club Asturias joined forces and brought to life the new club Puebla F.C., which they both rallied around.
+During this time former presidents, donors, ex-players of both Club España and Club Asturias joined forces and brought to life the new club Puebla F.C., which they both rallied around.